eza-community/eza/man/eza.1.md

 : Sort the grid across, rather than downwards.

 `--color`, `--colour=WHEN`
-: When to use terminal colours.
+: When to use terminal colors.
 Valid settings are ‘`always`’, ‘`automatic`’, and ‘`never`’.

 `--color-scale`, `--colour-scale`